This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 close up image of parsley being removed form the stems and put in a white bowl.

-Store dry parsley in a cool, dry location in your kitchen.
+Store dry parsley in a cool, dry location in your kitchen such as a spice cabinet.
 We usually keep our mason jar in the pantry.
-Make sure it is an air tight container to maintain its freshness,
+Make sure it is an airtight container or glass jars to maintain its freshness.

 How to Cook with Dried Herbs?